intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/UsingVSCodeWithObjectScript.md

 * Write your ObjectScript code in this file.
 * The class will be compiled after you saved the file.

-You can also create other file with the extension .mac, .inc etc.
+You can also create other files with the extension .mac, .inc etc.

 ---